 Why Vision Screening is Not Enough

 Provide your children with the care and tools needed for better vision and successful learning.
-Contact Dr. Susan Jong for a functional vision exam to assess their full range of vision functionality and determine the adequate treatment options needed to improve your child’s vision skills.
+Contact Dr. Susan Jong for a functional vision exam to assess their full range of vision functionality and determine the adequate treatment options needed to improve your child’s school and sports achievements.

 Vision Screenings Don’t Reveal Much